contains the active ingredient meloxicam

 Tell your doctor if you have or have had any of the following medical conditions:

-If you have not told your doctor about any of the above, tell him/her before you start taking Moxicam.
+If you have not told your doctor or pharmacist about any of the above, tell them before you start taking Moxicam.

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and Moxicam may interfere with each other.
 These include: